 Pukúu Cultural Community Services is pleased to offer The Caitlin Gulley Memorial Scholarship, sponsored by FivePoint.
-The scholarship was established to assist students with the expenses associated with participation in Cultural Resources preservation, including but not limited to, archaeological field schools or programs, language revitalization, anthropology, and American Indian Studies.
+The scholarship provides up to $1,000 for the 2021-22 Academic years and was established to assist students with the expenses associated with participation in Cultural Resources preservation, including but not limited to, archaeological field schools or programs, language revitalization, anthropology, and American Indian Studies.
 Scholarships shall be granted to eligible applicants on a yearly basis (as long as there are funds available).
 Each award is for a 12-month period, renewable for a second year pending demonstration of exceptional progress.
 To read more about the scholarship, click here.

 Total Award Amount: $1,000

-- Must be a enrolled student at an accredited College or University in the State of California.
+- Must be an enrolled student at an accredited College or University in the State of California.

-- Must be pursuing the following fields: Anthropology, Language Revitalization, (Tribal) Cultural Resources Management, Archaeology, and/or American Indian Studies.
+- Must be pursuing one or more of the following fields: Anthropology, Language Revitalization, (Tribal) Cultural Resources Management, Archaeology, and/or American Indian Studies.